How to Lose Weight Working From Home?

 You may be tempted to just sit and go on your phone but you would be doing yourself a favor to grab those sneakers and sunglasses and head outside for a brisk walk.

-If you rather eat at your table indoors you can still save yourself 30 minutes to walk around the neighborhood.
+If you rather eat at your table indoors, you can still save yourself 30 minutes of walking around the neighborhood.
 Use this as a time to relax and destress.

 Instead of using a chair at your desk, try sitting on a stability ball for part of the day.
 This challenges your body to sit straight without falling off and requires you to engage your core muscles.
 You also will improve your posture on a ball than sloughing in a chair.

 Practice butt clenches while you are sitting.
 Squeeze your glute muscles as hard as you can and hold for 10 seconds.
 Rest for 30 seconds and then repeat as many times as you feel like during the day.